ObengKojo23/chinook-sql-analytics/docs/findings_report.md

-# 📊 Findings & Recommendations Report (Chinook SQL Analytics)
+# 📑 Findings & Recommendations Report (Chinook SQL Analytics)

 This report summarizes insights from a comprehensive SQL analysis of the Chinook music store database.
-The findings are organized into five business themes, with **clear recommendations** for management action.
+The findings are organized into five business themes which are defined by management and addressed through structured SQL queries.
+Each section outlines the problem, insights derived, and actionable recommendations.

 ---